-- Recognising timbre changes in music they listen to - Recognising structural features in music they listen to - Listening to and recognising instrumentation. - Beginning to use musical vocabulary to describe music. - Identifying melodies that move in steps.
+- Recognising structural features in music they listen to - Listening to and recognising instrumentation. - Beginning to use musical vocabulary to describe music. - Identifying melodies that move in steps.

 Listening with attention to detail and recall sounds with increasing aural memory

 - Listening to and repeating a short, simple melody by ear. - Suggesting improvements to their own and others' work.